 Lastly, both the Champion 100302 and Honda EM4000S have good additional features, but the Champion comes away with it because it offers better flexibility and a wider range of applications.
 After all, it’s an RV-ready portable generator.

-To conclude, the Honda EM4000S is a high-powered and reliable portable generator the offers good usability.
+To conclude, the Honda EM4000S is a high-powered and reliable portable generator that offers good usability.
 However, if you want the same characteristics with added flexibility, the Champion 100302 is a better product overall.